-- Post-construction sample collection and field observations at reference sites and completed restoration sites began during the 2018 field season.
-Through the 2021 field season, sample collections have concentrated on least-impaired "reference" conditions or additional project site characterization with 468 and 996 stations visited to assess the benthic macroinvertebrate and aquatic macrophyte communities, respectively.
-With progress made on remediation and habitat restoration projects, 250 macroinvertebrate and 350 macrophyte stations were visited to begin evaluating post-construction performance.
-Future sampling efforts will target 359 and 673 macroinvertebrate and aquatic macrophyte stations, as project sites are complete.
-This work will continue through 2024. - To reduce the error introduced by confounding environmental factors occurring longitudinally throughout the estuary, it was decided that restoration success will be based on the site-level condition compared to least-impaired targets established from reference conditions within the same geomorphic zone (e.g., lower St Louis River, upper St Louis River, St Louis Bay, or Superior Bay).
+- Post-construction sample collection and field observations of the benthic community began at reference sites and completed restoration sites during the 2018 field season.
+By the 2022 field season, assessments to document project performance began concentrating on completed restoration sites.
+In total, 718 and 1,347 stations have been visited to assess the benthic macroinvertebrate and aquatic macrophyte communities, respectively.
+As progress is made on remediation and habitat restoration projects, an additional 397 macroinvertebrate and 794 macrophyte stations will be visited to evaluate post-construction performance, likely through 2027. - Benthos performance reports have been drafted for four of 14 sites.
+Thus far, performance metrics sampled site-wide suggest about 500 acres of restored habitat is not significantly different than established reference sites.

+• To reduce the error introduced by confounding environmental factors occurring longitudinally throughout the estuary, it was decided that restoration success will be based on the site-level condition compared to least-impaired targets established from reference conditions within the same geomorphic zone (e.g., lower St Louis River, upper St Louis River, St Louis Bay, or Superior Bay).
 Other least-impaired considerations may be needed for project sites in Allouez Bay, Pokegema Bay, and the Upper River since the condition class cutoff has not been fully developed at this time.

 Multiple sampling events will be conducted at each of the sampling sites after construction has been completed.
-However, due to staggered construction progress and only projected construction timelines for future projects, final field collections and observations to assemble the biological data are expected after 2024, with analysis and summaries to follow thereafter.
+However, due to staggered construction progress and only projected construction timelines for future projects, final field collections and observations to assemble the biological data are expected after 2025, with analysis and summaries to follow thereafter.
 Data will be delivered to the SLRAOC GLDIVER system and each state will be responsible for analyzing this information for their respective sites.
 Once each state has completed its analysis, the BUI removal package can be prepared.

-Mgmt Action Project Name Project Description In-house/ Contractual Date to be Completed 4.01 Post-Construction Biological Monitoring Establish post-construction biological community characteristics evaluation SLR estuary-wide Contractual 2025 y in aquatic habitat sites listed under BUI 9: I in BUI 5: Restrictions on Dredging (Figure Idlife Habitat and the
+Mgmt Action Project Name Project Description In-house/ Contractual Date to be Completed 4.01 Post-Construction Biological Monitoring Establish post-construction biological community characteristics evaluation SLR estuary-wide Contractual 2027 y in aquatic habitat sites listed under BUI 9: I in BUI 5: Restrictions on Dredging (Figure Idlife Habitat and the